Theta Chi Remembers D-Day

 One of the first to land at the scene was Lt.
 Col. Benjamin H. ‘Vandy’ Vandervoort (Beta Eta/Washington (MD) 1938).
 Vandervoort led the 2nd Battalion, 505th Parachute Infantry Regiment in D-Day’s Allied airborne assault.

 Despite having broken his ankle when he parachuted into the drop zone in Sainte-Mere-Eglise, Vandervoort continued to lead his men.
-He refused to go to the hospital but consented to having a plaster cast put on his foot, and, with the aid of a crutch, he continued his command.
+He refused to go to the hospital, but consented to having a plaster cast put on his foot, and, with the aid of a crutch, he continued his command.
 The plaster cast had washed away several times due to the rain in foxholes where Vandervoort stayed with his men when they were not advancing.
 He eventually resorted to putting his foot into his waterproof, gas-mask case to protect the plaster from the elements.

 Throughout the war, Vandervoort became known as the commander who could take on any job and do it well.
-He also became known as the commander who could accomplish combat tasks with minimum casualties.
+He also became known as the commander who could accomplish combat tasks with minimal casualties.
 He was officially recognized for his courage and leadership during D-Day on July 10 when Lt.
 Gen. Omar S. Bradley, commanding officer of the invasion troops, pinned on the Distinguished Service Cross, the third highest Army decoration.
 The Distinguished Service Cross is presented to those who distinguish themselves by individual acts of extraordinary heroism in connection with military operations against an armed enemy.

 Vandervoort’s actions were featured in the Fall 1944 issue of The Rattle.
 You can read the original story here.

 In September 1944, during Operation Market Garden, Vandervoort led the assault on the Waal Bridge at Nijmegan while the 3rd Battalion, 504th Parachute Infantry Regiment, made the assault crossing.
-Gen. Matthew B. Ridgway described Vandervoort as “one of the bravest and toughest battle commanders I ever knew”.
+Gen. Matthew B. Ridgway described Vandervoort as “one of the bravest and toughest battle commanders I ever knew.”

 Wounds from mortar fire at Goronne prevented Vandervoort from joining his division’s advance into Germany.

-Following the war, Vandervoort was promoted to Colonel on July 7, 1946 and retired from the Army on August 31.
+Following the war, Vandervoort was promoted to Colonel on July 7, 1946, and retired from the Army on August 31.
 He served as an Executive Officer in the Department of the Army, as a military attaché at the U.S. Embassy in Portugal, and then served in the Executive Office of the Central Intelligence Agency.

 Lt.
 Col. Vandervoort’s role in the Normandy invasion was represented in the 1962 film, “The Longest Day", based on the novel by Cornelius Ryan.
 Lt.
 Col. Vandervoort’s character was portrayed by a Sigma Chi member, legendary actor John Wayne.
-To read more about Col. Vandervoort click here
+To read more about Col. Vandervoort click here.

-Shames and the others made a quick exit after the farmer was able to explain that they were in Carentan...(See video at around 2:40 mark).
+Shames and the others made a quick exit after the farmer was able to explain that they were actually in Carentan!
+(See video at around 2:40 mark).

 Due to his leadership and actions on D-Day assisting in securing vital bridges and during the Battle of Bloody Gully, Shames was promoted to Lieutenant by Col. Sink.
 He was the first NCO in the 3rd Battalion to receive a battlefield commission in Normandy.
 After returning to England, he was later reassigned as a platoon leader for the 506th's 2nd Battalion’s Easy Company.
 Easy Company is best known as the subject of the book and HBO series Band of Brothers.